TWBerry/c2-client/README.md

 This system ensures modular commands and parameters are handled consistently and allows startup flags (e.g., `--no-tor`) to be processed automatically.

+## Command Wrappers

+`register_cmd_wrapper <function_name>`
+Registers a wrapper function that intercepts all commands sent via send_cmd().
+This allows modules to transparently modify or escalate commands (e.g., LPE, custom processing).

+`unregister_cmd_wrapper()`
+Unregisters the currently active command wrapper.
+Subsequent send_cmd() calls will execute commands normally without interception.

+`cmd_wrapper <command>`
+Executes the registered wrapper function if one exists.
+Otherwise, returns the original command unmodified.
+This function is automatically called inside the main loop before send_cmd() execution.

+##Exit Functions

+`register_exit_func <function_name>`
+Registers a cleanup function to be executed automatically when the C2 shell exits (exit command or script termination).
+Useful for removing temporary files, disabling wrappers, or other cleanup operations.

+`run_exit_funcs()`
+Invokes all registered exit functions in order.
+This is automatically triggered by the trap set in funcmgr.sh:

 ## Module Management (modules.sh)

 Modules are managed through the `modules.sh` tool: